Oophaga sylvatica

-Oophaga sylvatica, sometimes known as its Spanish name diablito, is a species of frog in the family Dendrobatidae found in Southwestern Colombia and Northwestern Ecuador.
+Oophaga sylvatica, it is sometimes known Kiki Poison Dart Frog or little devil frog, it is also sometimes known as its Spanish name diablito, is a species of frog in the family Dendrobatidae found in Southwestern Colombia and Northwestern Ecuador.
 Its natural habitat is lowland and submontane rainforest; it can, however, survive in moderately degraded areas, at least in the more humid parts of its range.
 It is a very common frog in Colombia, but has disappeared from much of its Ecuadorian range.
 It is threatened by habitat loss (deforestation) and agricultural pollution and sometimes seen in the international pet trade.

 This species occurs in several color morphs.
 For example, the Bilsa Biological Station (operated by the Jatun Sacha Foundation) boasts three color morphs—red, yellow, and orange—within their 3000-ha protected area located within Ecuador's Mache and Chindul coastal mountain ranges.

 Description

 Oophaga sylvatica only displays sexual dimorphism in body size, as both males and females typically have a snout-vent length of 26 – 38 mm, with the males being only slightly larger on average than females.
-Amongst other closely-related species, they are the largest.
+Amongst other closely related species, they are the largest.
 These species sport aposematic coloration, exhibiting both polytypic and polymorphic variation.
 Aposematic coloration serves as a visual warning to potential predators that the species is unpalatable which they will soon realize after making the mistake of trying to attack an Oophaga sylvatica.
 While the patterning of color varies widely, the colors themselves reliably exhibit chromatic and achromatic contrast.
 The colors also typically are of a bright and exotic nature that is typically synonymous with toxic and poisonous species.
 This wide range of pattern variation suggests roughly equal fitness for such variation.
 The range of colors that O. sylvatica displays is also considerably constrained to varying shades of orange, black, and other similar colors.
 Such coloration allows them to blend in with the mottled forest floor, where they are typically found.
 Their skin is smooth, with no webbing between any of their toes.